laboon/CS1530/lectures/lecture14-concurrency.md

 ### What Is A Thread?
 Why Do We Use Them?

-* Like a process within a process; a flow of execution inside a program.
+* Like a process within a process (a lightweight process); a flow of execution inside a program.
+  * Processes are self-contained execution environments, including allocated memory space
+  * Process communicate via IPC (inter-process communication) measures such as pipes and sockets
+  * Not an application - an application may be many different processes (e.g. Chrome tabs)
+  * Every process has at least one thread
   * However, threads can share state (access/modify same variables, for instance)
+  * Super-duper efficient!

 * Let's say you have two threads operating on a single processor.
   * Thread1 operations indicated by 1's, Thread2 by 2's